Otis-Laboratory/VideoProcessingTools/README.md

 - ``--output`` Optional: The FULL PATH to the FOLDER where you'd like the frames to be outputted to.
 By default, an output folder is created in the root directory.
 - ``--skip`` Optional: The amount of frames to skip per second when splitting.
 For example, in a 24FPS video, 23 frames will be skipped and 1 will be kept per second.
 Avoids waste of storage and duplicates.
 - ``--threshold`` Optional: The threshold (sensitivity) of deleting duplicates when deduplicating. **The higher the threshold, the stricter it is (and more duplicates will be removed).
 The recommended value for this is 10.
+- ``--verbose`` Optional: Whether literally everything should be logged in the terminal.
+This will spam.

 ## Contributing
 Anyone is welcome to contribute to this as long as it provides something meaningful.
 Do not PR with syntax fixes or comment grammar fixes unless they are breaking.